cftang9/PQD/README.md

 The argument `Copula="Calyton"` in the function `RV_CopTau` above can be changed to `Copula="Frank"` and `Copula="Gumbel"` to generate a random sample from the Frank and Gumbel copulas, respectively.
 The gaussian copula can be considered, too.
 See these details in [IllustrativeExamples.R](https://raw.githubusercontent.com/cftang9/PQD/master/IllustrativeExamples.R)

 For an easy illustration, we set n=10 above.
 Other sample sizes can be considered as well.
-However, When the sample size is large, it will take a longer time to compute the critical values.
+However, When the sample size is large, it will take a longer time to run.

 ### 1.2 For your own data:
-For your own data, please use these R commands after naming the data by X and Y:
+Please use these R commands after naming the data by X and Y:
 ```R
 source("https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R")
 # name your data by X and Y